thomas694/DFTContextMenuHandler/README.md

 The DLL has to be built and installled by the following steps (you probably need administrative access):
 - You don't need to copy the file to `C:\Windows\System32` or a similar system path.
 - Register the DLL (open a command prompt, change to the folder where the DLL (`x64_Unicode_Release`) was built, and type `regsvr32 DFTContextMenuHandler.dll`)
-If you want to use the four additional options (DeleteEmptyFolders, Flatten, Flatten2 and SlideShow), you have to compile the projects in the respective subfolders.
+If you want to use the additional option (SlideShow), you have to compile the project in the respective subfolder.

 For convenience, you can download the source code with prebuilt binaries under [Releases](../../releases).